 - Formula for spit up and/or reflux is usually thickened with starch (a kind of carbohydrate).
 Another approach is to use 100% whey which empties the stomach faster than casein.

 - Both probiotics and hydrolyzed protein formulas may be marketed for gas, fussiness, or colic.
 This is because manufacturers hope these ingredients will diminish indigestion, thereby improving baby’s disposition.
 The research to support this is practically non-existent.
 I do approve of both of these ingredients, but would never tell parents these would cure colic.

-- There actually is great research to support baby formula made with hydrolysate proteins for infants at-risk for atopic disease and auto-immune disease (like Type 1 Diabetes).
+- There actually is great research to support baby formula made with hydrolysate proteins for infants suffering from atopic dermatitis (eczema).